Start a Non-Ferrous Metals Wholesale Trading Business in Dubai

 Metal ores and concentrates traded on a wholesale basis

-The licence does not cover the manufacture or further processing of metals.
+The license does not cover the manufacture or further processing of metals.
 It is strictly a wholesale trading activity, covering procurement, storage, and resale across domestic and international markets.

 The Dubai and UAE Market Context